nxp-imx/imx-sm/sm/doc/rn_intro.md

 Highlights {#RN_HIGH}
 ==========

-Removed:

-- **Support for i.MX95 A0/1**

 Added:

-- Support for sending frequency/voltage change messages to ELE
-- Misc controls for motor control BLK_CTRL registers on i.MX94
+- **Support for i.MX952 A0**
+- **Support for the i.MX952 EVK**
-- Support for DDR ECC multi-bit errors to generate a system/LM reset
+- Support for the i.MX95 Freedom Pro board
+- Support for configuring the video PLL when setting the display pixel clock

 Note these are highlights of the original release.
 These do not cover changes in subsequent patch releases.